m0fff/OCS/API/README.md

 # OCS
 OSIsoft Cloud Services examples

+Two sets of examples in this folder to use the OCS REST API
+1. Jupyter notebooks - view files directly in GitHub - note files currenlty will not run start to finish due to features used that are not in the OCS Python library
+2. POSTMAN - see information below.

-Example API calls to query existing data in a tenant
+POSTMAN example API calls to query existing data in a tenant

 Requirements:
 - Files in this repository